hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 ## Assignment Set 14

-* Will be Announced by Khordad 31!
+* Will be Announced!

--> Deadline: Friday, Tir 6, 23:59 (Will be Announced by Khordad 31!)
+-> Deadline: Friday, Tir 6, 23:59 (Advantage ~ 5 Points) - Friday, Tir 13, 23:59 (Will be Announced!)

 ## Assignment Set 15